 My advocacy team and I contacted the company to get some clarification.
 Unfortunately, the response was less than helpful, and came directly from the top:

 We appreciate your efforts to try and resolve misunderstandings between businesses and their clients.
 Finding the truth and helping people who have been cheated is a good cause.

 This situation has already been dealt with and resolved with her credit card company.
 If there are specifics to the complaint, please put them in writing and address them to our office in Florida.

 I already had put some specific questions in writing, and the response seemed dismissive.

 But what about the credit card?
 I circled back with Millman.
 It turns out that she’d filed a credit card dispute to recover the remaining balance from her canceled trip.
+(Here’s our guide on winning a credit card dispute.)
 She insisted that Experience It! had canceled the tour, and she said although her dispute resolution department had agreed with her, it couldn’t get the money, and that the case was closed.
 (Hey Tia, time to get a new credit card.)

 So that’s what the Experience It! executive meant by “This situation has already been dealt with.”
 Evidently, the credit card couldn’t retrieve any of Millman’s money and had allowed Experience It! to keep $8,471 without giving her the tour it promised.
 At least that’s how Millman sees it.